yairEO/tagify/README.md

 tagLoading               | HTMLElement, Boolean                                                      | same as above but for a specific tag element createTagElem            | Object <sub>(`tagData`)</sub>                                             | Returns a tag element from the supplied tag data injectAtCaret            | HTMLElement <sub>(`injectedNode`)</sub>, Object <sub>(`selection`)</sub>  | Injects text or HTML node at last caret position.
-The `selection` parameter is *optional*
+The `selection` parameter is *optional* toggleInvalidClass       | Boolean                                                                   | Toggles `tagify--invalid` class to the Tagify wrapper element

 ## Events